Secret trails and tales of Offbeat Darjeeling

 5. Chatakpur (Distance: 38 km from Darjeeling):

 This untouched village, situated in the Senchal Wildlife Sanctuary at 7,887 ft. above sea level, is West Bengal’s first plastic-free, car-free, eco-tourism destination.
-You would have to wake up early to catch a glimpse of the Himalayan Monal, the state bird of Uttarakhand, from your wooden house’s balcony.
-Then you would assist the locals in making churpi, a traditional yak cheese.
-The only sounds?
-Wind along distant monastery bells and faded rhododendrons.
-The wildflower fields, 360-degree panoramas of Kanchenjunga from Sunrise Point, and the strict conservation policies (maximum 25 visitors a day) are the star attractions of this solar-powered utopia.
-Visit in winter to witness snow-quilted forests or in April-May to witness rare orchids blooming.
-Eco-warriors can help local guides locate red pandas or work as volunteers in organic agriculture.
+You have to get up early to spot the Himalayan Monal, the state bird of Uttarakhand, from the balcony of your wooden cottage.
+And then you’d help the villagers make churpi, a traditional yak cheese.
+What are you hearing?
+The wind, bells from distant monasteries and the rustle of rhododendrons.
+The wild flower meadows, 360-degree views of Kanchenjunga from Sunrise Point and the stringent conservation policies (maximum 25 visitors a day) are the main attractions in this solar-powered wonderland.
+Come in winter for snow-bound forests, or in April–May for seeing rare orchids in bloom.
+Green travellers can help local guides track red pandas or volunteer on organic farms.

 Entry Requirement: A WBFDC permit is obligatory.
 Optimal time: October-December (good views), April-May (flowers)